PerchunPak/nixpkgs-updaters-library/docs/usage/quick-start.md

 # Quick Start

-Let's together create a simple example script, which loads GitHub URLs from an `input.csv` file, outputs prefetched last commit and hashes to an `output.json` files.
+Let's together create a simple example script, which loads GitHub URLs from an `input.csv` file, and outputs last commit plus hashes to an `output.json` file.

 You can view the full code in the [`example/simple`](https://github.com/PerchunPak/nixpkgs-updaters-library/tree/main/example/simple)